robertsolero/hg-mobile-tower-of-colors/Assets/Submodule.Missions/README.md

 - Users can press it and check the details of the missions again.
 - If the requirement is completed, a popup is presented to the users with the reward.
 - Tower of colors now rewards users with a boosters when they complete a mission.
+- Missions have different level of difficulty.
+When you complete the Easy level, you can access Medium and then Hard.
+Complex mission rewards more boosers.
 - use `RemoteConfig.BOOL_MISSION_ENABLED` to enabled and disable it.